Being comfortable in your wheelchair is not a privilege.Read More

 Having had his previous Frontier V6 for eight years, Mark knows exactly what he wants in his new powerchair.
 He is looking forward to accessing some of Magic Mobility’s recently released innovations.

 The powerchair will have special features like the Bluetooth colour screen JSM joystick, combined with the recently developed One Click Activator, which will enable Mark to change power functions on the go.
 The joystick will be mounted on a height adjustable stem, which means that he can change the height depending on his needs.

 Mark’s choice in the Compact 73 means he will be able to manoeuvre around inside without having to widen standard doorways.

-Watch Mark’s NDIS funding story.
+Watch Mark’s NDIS video: